YeeitsAlex/UCR-Life-Guide-App/README.md

     - **You will need to make sure your computer and your phone are on the same network**
     - The command will open up a browser tab, you can then scan QR code on your phone to open in expo to start the application.

+# Features
+**1. User Authentication using Firebase**

+	- User can create a new account
+	- User can login as a guest
+	- Existing user can login

+**2. Question and Answer Forum**
+	-